or-dvir/DxAdapter2.0/README.md

 Please see the individual modules.

 ## Your Adapter
-Your adapter must extend `DXAdapter` and implement the required methods.
+Your adapter must extend `DxAdapter`, and you must add each desired feature using the `addFeature(...)` function.

+* Note: some features are automatically added, but it's still recommended that you add them manually in case this changes in a future update.

+Note that there are some functions you should not override directly, but instead use the library supplied version.
+Those functions should note this in their documentation.

 See the sample app for examples.

 ## Your Items
+The most basic interface for items in this library is `IDxBaseItem`.

+Each feature has its own interface your items need to implement, which already extends `IDxBaseItem` (so you don't need both).

-Please see the individual modules.
+Please see the individual modules` readme files for details.

 ## Current Limitations
 * Only supports `LinearLayoutManager`